-When the Board is considering a potential new investment option, IMD will conduct the following due diligence:
+When the Investment Subcommittee determines a new Investment Option is necessary, it may: is considering a potential new investment option, IMD will conduct the following due diligence:

-- Review the appropriate strategy, asset class, capitalization, style, or region of the investment option for potential inclusion; - Search Morningstar and other relevant data sources for potential investment options that would complement the Program's existing line-up while exhibiting the following characteristics: strong risk-adjusted performance, competitive fees, strong management team and organization; - Conduct additional due diligence and research to ensure there was no recent excessive personnel turnover or management changes within the organization; and - Recommend a new investment option to the Board of Trustees.
+- Determine Review the appropriate strategy, asset class, capitalization, style, andor region of the investment option for potential inclusion; - Search Morningstar and other relevant data sources for potential investment options with an appropriate fit. that would complement the Program's existing line-up while exhibiting the following characteristics: strong risk-adjusted performance, competitive fees, strong management team and organization;

+- PerformConduct additional due diligence by reviewing all elements of monitoring procedures, including but not limited to, fund performance, management changes, and research to ensure there was no recent excessive personnel turnover, strategy, or or organizational management changes, within the organization; and

+Recommend a new investment option to the Investment Subcommittee and Board of Trustees.